 Responding to parent demand, Chippewa Nature Center's Nature Preschool has partnered with the local school district to bring nature-based classrooms to public kindergartens.

 Children have a biological connection to living things that can be fostered in early care and education settings.
 A growing body of research shows that children who are supported in their love for animals tend to generalize that love to other living things, such as plants and nature.
-Research also shows that when children are encouraged to care for animals, they tend to be more sensitive and caring toward other people as well.
-So by supporting children’s love for animals, educators are helping nurture those all-important feelings of connection and stewardship as well.

 Despite mounting research about the importance of getting children outside from an early age, there are surprisingly few environmental education programs for babies.
 This story profiles one program in Phoenix, Arizona.